 - 1. Launch the Web Console. - 2.
-Click the Resource Management option on the sidebar. - 3.
-On the ribbon, in the Logs group, click Archive and then click Submit job.
+Click the Resource Management option on the sidebar. - On the ribbon, click the Logs icon, point to Archive, and then click Submit job.
+The Warning dialog box opens. - 4.
+Click OK to save the log data.